You are here

 How long will the mini-courses be available?

-All of the mini-courses will be available for an extended period of time.
-We anticipate the content will be available at least until June 9, 2015.
-You will be notified by email of any changes to content availability beforehand.
+All of the mini-courses will be available at least until December 2016.
+If you have registered for one of the mini-courses, you will be notified by email of any changes to content availability beforehand.

 How long will it take to go through the course material?